 Visit the Gift Shop

-However, the gift shop here has a ton of high-quality Seattle items for kids.
-Plus, they have souvenir penny and wax Space Needle machines.
+However, the gift shop here has a wide selection of high-quality Seattle items for kids.
+They also sell souvenir penny and wax Space Needle machines.

 Seattle Center Space Needle FAQs